-10 Comments and Recommendations
+10 Comments/Recommendations

-- 1. The operational documentation [10] [13] and [16] contains necessary information about the usage of the TOE.
-Additionally, for secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target has to be taken into account.
-Therefore, the requirements stated in the guidance document [11] have to be taken into account. - 2.
-For evaluations of products or systems including the TOE as a part or using the TOE as a platform (for example smart card operating systems or complete smart cards), specific information resulting from this evaluation is of importance and shall be given to the succeeding evaluation. - 3.
-The TOE software for random number postprocessing shall be implemented by the embedded software developer as outlined in the guidance [11].
+- The operational documentation [10] [12] contains necessary information about the usage of the TOE.
+For secure usage of the TOE the fulfilment of the assumptions about the environment in the Security Target has to be taken into account.
+These requirements are stated in the guidance document [11]. - For evaluations of products or systems including the TOE as a part or using the TOE as a platform (for example smart card operating systems or complete smart cards), specific information resulting from this evaluation is of importance and shall be given to the succeeding evaluation. - The TOE software for random number postprocessing shall be implemented by the embedded software developer as outlined in the guidance [11].